-Huevos Rancheros with Smashed Avocado and Other Brunch Options
+Huevos Rancheros with Smashed Avocado

 A late leisurely breakfast or brunch is such a treat at the weekend.
 In fact, brunch has become my favourite meal.
 It seems I’m not the only one.
 It’s been rising in popularity over the last few years and is now said to be the nation’s best loved repast.
 This recipe for Mexican Huevos Rancheros with smashed avocado is a great brunch standby.
 It’s simple to make, pushes the boat out a little and kicks ass.

 What is Brunch?